dkeightley/macOS-setup/README.md

 `cp .zshrc ~/`

-#### Setup terminals with a custom font
+#### Setup terminals with the solarized theme and custom font

-The above themes won't look nice until you use a custom font
+The above zsh themes won't look very nice until you setup the terminal theme and a nicer font

+Meslo is nice, however feel free to choose your own.

 https://github.com/powerline/fonts/blob/master/Meslo%20Slashed/Meslo%20LG%20M%20Regular%20for%20Powerline.ttf

-Install the font, and set both Terminal and iTerm2 to use the font

-OR - you can load the included preferenes in this repo (*iterm2.plist and *.terminal)
+Click the .ttf and install the font, and setup both Terminal and iTerm2 with the solarized patched theme by importing the included preferenes in this repo (*iterm2.plist and *.terminal)

 ## Setup macOS